“We’re in an ambulance. Don’t freak out. They think Lynden broke his leg.”

 So, why do I care so much?

 After all, if Lynden does not return to the soccer team, I benefit – freeing up the time and money associated with keep him on the field.
 I guess I care because I know he’s capable.
 I care because I want my children to be active.
-I believe that team sports are an excellent way to help our kids deal with diverse groups of people socially.
+Team sports, to me, are an excellent way to help our kids deal with diverse groups of people socially.
 And, somewhere deep maybe I care because all the efforts over the years feels for naught if this is the end of the road.

 My own self-interest is involved, and it should not be.
 After all, none of this ordeal – not the broken leg or Lynden’s slow return from it – has anything to do with me.

-From this point on, I have decided that I’m done being frustrated.
+From this point on, I’m done being frustrated.
 Everything will work out in due time.

 I’m done trying to over zealously attempt to cultivate passions for my kids.
 I’ll provide the paths; it is their choice to continue or not.